asvd/helios-kernel/README.md

 Helios Kernel — include() for JavaScript
 ========================================

-Helios Kernel is a JavaScript module loader and dependency manager with a simple and isomorphic module format, meaning that it may be used to build an application which will run both in browser-based environment and in [Node.js](http://nodejs.org/) without any conversion.
+Helios Kernel is an isomorphic JavaScript module loader and dependency manager.
+Under *isomorphic* it is implied that an application or a library based upon the Helios Kernel can run both in browser-based environment and in [Node.js](http://nodejs.org/) natively and without any kind of conversion.
+For the moment of writing, this is the only module loader focused on being truly isomorphic.

 Helios Kernel tracks the dependency graph, loads and unloads corresponding modules dynamically in the runtime according to the needs of different and independent parts of an application.
 It is smart enough to start initializing the modules which are ready for that, while others are still being downloaded or parsed, and to handle some tricky problems such as circular dependencies or broken code